Please read all sections carefully as all details are important.

 |Fourth academic year

-Courses taken as an option under which no grade is assigned (credit only) will count toward the requirements for eligibility.
+Courses taken as an option under which no grade is assigned CR (credit only) will count toward the requirements for eligibility.
 Courses taken and passed on a credit basis will not affect the grade point average but will count toward graduation requirements.

 Grade Point Average Requirements